peterhsu48/vit-densenet/README.md

 ## Running Code

-This project was run on a cluster that utilized a modified version of SLURM.
-Packages were provided through OpenCE 1.7.2.
-For simplicity, model is referred to as "Av1" in the code.
+This project used packages from OpenCE 1.7.2.
+The model is referred to as "Av1" in the code.
+In addition to the packages from OpenCE, the following commands are also needed:

 ```
-#!/bin/bash
-#SBATCH --job-name="project"
-#SBATCH --output="project.%j.out"
-#SBATCH --error="project.%j.err"
-#SBATCH --partition=gpux1
-#SBATCH --time=24

-module load opence/1.7.2
 python3 -m pip install wilds
 python3 model.py
 ```